prototypefund/reproducible-website/_docs/locales.md

 The locale of the build system might affect the build products.
-While it is important that developers have access to error messages in the language of their choice, tools which output is influenced by the current locale can make locale source of reproducibility issues.
+While it is important that developers have access to error messages in the language of their choice, tools which output is influenced by the current locale can make locale a source of reproducibility issues.

 There are many aspects regarding locales (see [GNU libc locale(1) manpage](http://manpages.debian.org/locale)).
-The ones that follow are those who have most often been important to consider in the context of reproducible builds.
+The ones that follow are the most important ones to consider in the context of reproducible builds.

 Time format
 -----------

-Several common time formatting functions will have an output depending on the current locale.
-On POSIX system the formatting will be depend on the `LC_CTIME` environment variable, which can be overriden by `LC_ALL`.
+Several common time formatting functions will have output depending on the current locale.
+On POSIX system the formatting will depend on the `LC_CTIME` environment variable, which can be overriden by `LC_ALL`.